-Unless you’re a hermit, you will encounter public touchscreens every day.
+Unless you’re a hermit, you'll encounter public touchscreens every day.
 You can’t clean these yourself, yet you can’t avoid using them.
 So, how can you keep you and your family safe from the bacteria that are on them?

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.